ISR Platform – Toxicity pilot study

 Objective of the study

-Evaluating local toxicity and early immune activation in human skin is essential to de-risk injectable therapeutics before advancing development.
-Genoskin’s HypoSkin® platform provides ex vivo, immunocompetent human skin that preserve native structure, innate immune components, and subcutaneous architecture – delivering human-relevant insights that align with current NAM-focused regulatory expectations.
+Evaluating local toxicity and injection site reaction in human skin is essential to de-risk injectable therapeutics before moving to clinical stages.
+Genoskin’s HypoSkin® platform provides an ex vivo, immunocompetent human skin model that preserves native structure, innate immune components, and subcutaneous architecture – delivering human-relevant insights that align with current NAM-focused regulatory expectations.

 This toxicity pilot study offers an entry point to assess whether your therapeutic compound elicits morphological damage or initiates early inflammatory responses when injected into human subcutaneous tissue.
 Based on ex vivo biostabilized human skin, this New Approach Methodology provides decision-enabling data that support early safety assessment and guide downstream development.